medialab/hyphe/doc/install.md

     sudo service scrapyd restart
 ```

-- If you want, you can also optionnally install the PHP web admin interface [RockMongo](http://rockmongo.com/wiki/installation?lang=en_us) to easily access MongoDB's databases in a browser.
+- If you want, you can also optionally install the PHP web admin interface [RockMongo](http://rockmongo.com/wiki/installation?lang=en_us) to easily access MongoDB's databases in a browser.

 #### 2.3) Prepare the Java / [Thrift](http://thrift.apache.org/) environment: